It is important to be aware of Aboriginal and Torres Strait Islander culture, history and experiences to work in a culturally informed way.

 The resource supports the Aboriginal and Torres Strait Islander people action plan, one of 6 plans under the Workforce Diversification and Inclusion Strategy for WA Public Sector Employment 2020-2025.

-Cultural awareness training mandatory
+Cultural awareness training is mandatory

 Aboriginal and Torres Strait Islander cultural awareness training is mandatory for everyone who works in the public sector for more than 3 months, and for public sector board members.